bay0/edp_2.13_V3/README.md

-# epaper
+# Waveshare 2.13 V3 Golang driver

-E-paper waveshare 2.13 V3 Golang driver
+Working E-paper waveshare 2.13 V3 Golang driver

 Due to the change of the chipset used in the waveshare 2.13 epd, the old v2 driver is not compatible.
 This implementation of the python drivers tries to mimic into V3 version to make it work

-Right now does not work, is just a WIP

 - Original
   driver :  [here](https://github.com/waveshare/e-Paper/blob/master/RaspberryPi_JetsonNano/python/lib/waveshare_epd/epd2in13_V3.py)